Bounce Rate – The crucial part of SEO that you are (probably) overlooking

 If someone asks you what your ‘bounce rate is, there are two common ways to answer this question…

 Way #1 – Tell them the number of times that you can jump up and down on a trampoline in under 60 seconds.

-Way #2 – Tell them the percentage of people that visit a single page on your website and do nothing on the page before leaving.
+Way #2 – Tell them that bounce rate is the percentage of people that visit a single page on your website and do nothing on the page before leaving.

 Today, we are here to discuss the 2nd type of bounce rate (sorry, trampoline lovers).

 But!
-While bounce rates might sound like a small thing, they are an EXTREMELY underrated part of your website’s SEO.
+While the term ‘bounce rate’ might sound like a small thing, it is an EXTREMELY underrated part of your website’s SEO.